Newsletters

 What Happens If I Move Out of Michigan?

 Technically, your Michigan estate plan is valid across the country.
 However, whether your move is temporary or permanent, you should do new powers of attorney since the rules affecting them can be different from state-to-state.
-New powers are advisable even if you maintain your Michigan residency but spend half the year in another state since financial and medical institutions are more likely to honor documents which are familiar to them.

 Continue Reading